europace/kex-market-engine-api/README.md

 ### Annahme

 In a KreditSmart Vorgang, offers are first calculated by Europace.
-In the process, the general feasibility is pre-checked, adjustments to the request are made if necessary, 2/3 - conditions are calculated and the completeness of the process is ensured.
+In the process, the general feasibility is pre-checked, adjustments to the request are made if necessary, 2/3 - conditions are calculated and the completeness of the Vorgang is ensured.

 If all the necessary data is available and the preliminary check was successful, the acceptance can take place via the KEX Market Engine API.
 In this process, the <b>customer's request</b>, i.e. the <b>recorded (but unadjusted)</b> data of the Finanzierungswunsch by the broker, as well as the applicant data are transmitted to the Produktanbieter.